EithanAsulin/PostmarketOS-Samsung-d2s/README.md

 >					If Bricked I Am Not At Fault.
 # / -------- Terms And Conditions ---------- /

+> If You Are Interested In Helping With Development DM This Discord User : duck_ae

 # Installation

 > git clone https://github.com/EithanAsulin/PostmarketOS-Samsung-d2s.git